Frequently Asked Questions

 Is it possible to complete a certificate and a degree at the same time?
 Yes, it is possible to complete a certificate, an associates degree, and also transfer if that is what you wish to do.
 Planning is the key to ensuring that you meet your educational goals.
 Meet with a counselor who can develop an educational plan with you.
 Once you develop your educational plan with a counselor, you will be able to view it online through your My DegreeWorks account.

 I am planning to transfer to a four-year college or university.
 How do I make sure that all the classes I am taking at Gavilan will count toward meeting my goals?
 There are two options for you: 1) go to www.assist.org and review the articulation agreements Gavilan has with many transfer institutions; and/or 2) schedule a counseling appointment with a counselor for a transfer evaluation.
 The counselor will create an educational plan that will outline remaining requirements.
-The plan can be viewed online 24/7.
+The plan will be accessible to you online.

 Aside from completing my General Education requirements before transferring, is there anything else I should be doing?
-Yes, you should complete the requirements for your intended transfer major.
+Yes, you should complete the requirements for your intended transfer major and ensuring that you have a strong GPA.
 Some majors have an extensive preparation program and therefore it is highly advisable for you to declare a major and meet with a counselor to identify the courses you must complete at Gavilan prior to transferring.

 How do I figure out what general education program I should be following (IGETC, CSU, or Campus Specific)?
 The choice will depend on several factors: your intended major at your transfer institution, your choice of school, and whether you are prepared to select a transfer institution.
 When undecided about a major or transfer institution, it is advisable to follow the IGETC general education pattern.
 IGETC is accepted at all the Universities of California (UC's) and California State Universities (CSU's).
 A counselor can help identify the pattern that is most suitable for your intended transfer goals.
 Schedule an appointment during your first semester of attendance.
 Once you have decided, you will reflect that choice by going to Self-Service Banner, under the Student tab, you will formally identify the GE pattern you wish to follow to completion.